trevor-webster/2024Fall-MOCS/docs/W1-why-models.md

 - rule-based phenomenological (qualitative?) mechanisms
 - in silico experiments

 As cognitive scientist, I would add that models are also [cognitive gadgets](https://cognitivemedium.com/tat/index.html) (see also [Heyes' book](https://www.hup.harvard.edu/books/9780674980150)).
 When Lhd talks about his romantic love for modeling, he describes it as a way of life.

-When something becomes a way of life, it changes how you engage the world around you.
-You can sit on the shore of Lake Champlain and start pondering about the timing of blue-green algae.
-With some modeling experience, you may start thinking about how the different parts of a systems come together.
+When something becomes a way of life, it changes how you engage with the world around you.
+You can sit on the shore of Lake Champlain and start pondering the timing of blue-green algae.
+With some modeling experience, you may start thinking about how the different parts of a system come together.
 You learn to set aside certain details while abstracting other components.
 Abstraction leads to greater generalization, enabling you to create narratives that apply to multiple contexts.

-To clarify our definitions of models, we can examine some examples of complex systems
+To clarify our definition of models, we can examine some examples of complex systems:

 <iframe src="https://streaming.uvm.edu/embed/49957/" width="560" height="315" frameborder="0" allowfullscreen></iframe>